St. Anne’s Cemetery

 Two locations compose St. Anne’s Cemetery.
 The first is the area around the church, which has been used as a cemetery since 1692.
 The second – far larger – section is located as it has been for the last 200 years, between Northwest Street and College Creek.

 Welcome to St. Anne’s Cemetery, the historic cemetery of the City of Annapolis.
-Please review this document which outlines the Rules and Regulations governing visitation to St. Anne’s Cemetery Properties.
+You can visit on your own or take a history tour.
+For information about upcoming tours, fill in the contact form.
+Kindly review this document for Rules and Regulations governing visitation to St. Anne’s Cemetery Properties.

 • Garden of Peace and Remembrance